DarielDR21/Data-Cleaning-MySQL/README.md

-This project demonstrates my ability to apply data cleaning and exploratory analysis techniques learned from AlexTheAnalyst's Free Data Analysis bootcamp on Youtube.
+These projects demonstrates my ability to apply data cleaning and exploratory analysis techniques learned from AlexTheAnalyst's Free Data Analysis bootcamp on Youtube.